-Every picture comes with a little fold out text where we read the name of the God, the title of the image and a quote from different penitents claiming miracles, probably collected by Mauricio’s field research.
-It’s unavoidable to look at Mauricio’s images and not hear the echoes from Rubens, Caravaggio or Bach’s Brandenburg concerts.
-Of course, my imaginary is filled with Catholic representations but Mauricio’s images are unique and different.
-Milagreros is contextualised in Latin America using religious, popular and political elements and there are merged in contemporary culture.
+Every picture comes with a little fold out text where we read the name of the God, the title of the image, and a quote from different penitents claiming miracles, probably collected by Mauricio’s field research.
+It’s unavoidable to look at the images and not hear the echoes from Rubens, Caravaggio or Bach’s Brandenburg concerts.
+Of course, my imagination is filled with Catholic representations but Mauricio’s ambrotypes are unique and different.
+Milagreros is contextualised in Latin America using religious and political elements, and they are merged with contemporary symbols, opening up multiple narratives.

-Visit Mauricio Toro Goya PHmuseum profile here.
+Milagreros by Mauricio Toro Goya